TWmin13/VisionPro/README.md

 # Vision Pro

-**Vision Pro** is a powerful and intuitive computer vision application built for real-time image and video processing.
+**Vision Pro** is an intuitive computer vision application built for real-time image processing.
 It offers a rich suite of tools including webcam capture, OCR (Optical Character Recognition), color pop effects, live FFT visualization, pixel inspection, and advanced image filtering — all integrated into a sleek, black-themed Streamlit web app.

 Link to the Website: https://visionpro13.streamlit.app